renodubois/slack-archive/README.md

 # slack-archive
-Takes Slack exported .json files and turns them into a user friendly website, using Bottle and Bootstrap.
+Takes Slack exported .json files and generates readable html files.

 More info regarding usage will be added at a later date.

-Currently displays messages from a 'logs/' directory.
+Currently displays messages from a 'logs/' directory,